Anatoly Moiseev

 Anatoly Moiseev (Анатолий Моисеев) is a Russian Lightweight kickboxer.
 He was the 71 kg-WAKO Russian and world champion, winning both titles in 2011, and the 2019 WLF 70kg Tournament Winner.

 He was ranked as a top ten lightweight by Combat Press between July 2016 and March 2017.

-As of September 2016, he is ranked the #8 lightweight in the world by LiverKick.com.
+He is ranked as the eighth lightweight in the world by LiverKick.com as of September 2016.

 Kickboxing career

 Anatoly took part in the 2017 Glory Lightweight Contender tournament, facing Christian Baya in the semifinals.
 He lost the fight by split decision.

-Moiseev participated in the 2018 Kunlun Fight 70kg Qualifying tournament, being scheduled to face Nordin Ben Moh in the semifinals.
+Moiseev participated in the 2018 Kunlun Fight 70 kg Qualifying tournament, being scheduled to face Nordin Ben Moh in the semifinals.
 He defeated Ben Moh by unanimous decision in semifinals, and TKO'd Kong Lingfeng in the first round to win the qualifying tournament.

 He lost his next fight, to the former Glory Lightweight champion Davit Kiria, by unanimous decision.

 Anatoly Moiseev took part in the 2018 KLF 70 kg World tournament, being scheduled to fight Marouan Toutouh in the quarterfinals.
 Moiseev was a replacement for Superbon Banchamek, taking the fight on a ten days notice.
 Toutouh won the fight by unanimous decision.

 Moiseev was scheduled to take part in the 2019 Kunlun Fight 70 kg tournament on December 31.
 The event was later rescheduled for March 8, 2020.
 Due to the COVID-19 pandemic, the event was ultimately cancelled.